 Preeti later went freelance to focus on long-form journalism about politics, gender, and human rights.
 She has reported on the underground feminists exposing misogyny in South Korea, the rise of Hindu nationalism in India, and the dangers faced by atheists in Malaysia.
 In 2021 she guest-edited a 24-page special edition about the return of junta rule in Myanmar, and the tremendous resistance movement that emerged in response, for New Internationalist.

-Last year Preeti moved back to London where she is presently working as an editor for the new media organisation Semafor, splitting her time between the weekday Flagship newsletter and the website’s breaking news team.
-Alongside journalism, Preeti enjoys moderating events including a recent WHO forum about the future of health in the Asia-Pacific.
-Last year she began writing her first novel via a programme at Faber Academy, and this year she was selected for a place on the London Library’s Emerging Writers Programme.
+Preeti moved back to London in 2022.
+She helped launch the new media organisation Semafor, splitting her time between the weekday Flagship newsletter and the website’s breaking news team.
+In January 2025 she pivoted to a new role as Semafor’s Africa News Editor.
+Alongside journalism, Preeti enjoys moderating events including a WHO forum about the future of health in the Asia-Pacific.
+She is also writing her first novel after a programme at Faber Academy, and a year on the London Library’s Emerging Writers Programme.
 She is also a mentor at the London-based Refugee Journalism Project.